-The Company evaluated all events that occurred subsequent to September 30, 2020 through the date that the CFS were issued, and no other subsequent event was identified.
+The Company evaluated all events that occurred subsequent to December 31, 2020 through the date the CFS was issued, and no material subsequent event was identified.

 ITEM 2.
 MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS